arshsolkar5/student-expense-tracker/README.md

 # Student Expense Tracker (Python)

-> A Python-based data analysis project that processes and analyzes student expense data to generate meaningful insights.
+> This project marks an early step in building a strong foundation in Python, data processing, and structured problem solving.

 This project demonstrates how structured financial data can be processed using **pandas**, organized using modular code, and transformed into useful summaries.